 How do I sign up?

 You’ll need to connect with a financial advisor to open an Edward Jones account.
 Here’s how to find a financial advisor near you.

 - Head to the Edward Jones website.

-- Click or tap Find a financial advisor button in the top right-hand corner.
+- Choose Find a financial advisor button in the top right-hand corner.

-- Enter your city, state or zip code and choose Search results.
+- Enter your city, state or ZIP code and select Search results.

-- Select Learn more to read each advisor’s profile and contact information.
+- Hit Learn more to read each advisor’s profile and contact information.

 To qualify for an Edward Jones account, you’ll need to be:

 During the application process, it’s best to have the following details handy: